-Former Northants skipper and current Durham coach Geoff Cook has shown slight signs of improvement but remains in a critical condition following his heart attack on Thursday.
+Former Northants skipper Geoff Cook remains in a coma following heart attack

 The 61-year-old former England batsman is still in a coma in Durham City’s Dryburn Hospital, but former Durham captain Dale Benkenstein reported that there had been some positive news.